-The SRTS Project is set to be constructed on Springfield Avenue by late 2018.
-This project fills a gap in the sidewalk improving the connection to Sykesville Middle School.
-In addition, Sykesville's Urban Reconstruction/Streetscape Project along MD 851/Main Street from the Howard County line to Springfield Avenue is currently under design.xcv The project will include improving pedestrian access and appearance along Main Street and through the bridge over the South Branch of the Patapsco River.
+The SRTS Project to be constructed on Springfield Avenue, fills a gap in the sidewalk improving the connection to Sykesville Middle School.
+In addition, Sykesville's Urban Reconstruction/Streetscape Project along MD 851/Main Street from the Howard County line to Springfield Avenue is currently under design.^{xcv} The project will include improving pedestrian access and appearance along Main Street and through the bridge over the South Branch of the Patapsco River.
 These projects are mentioned in Table 3-6.

 Some of the town's projects present some land acquisition challenges, such as the buffer along MD-32 and the Dinky Short Line trail, an abandoned railroad line.
 There are several properties along those routes that would require various land changes and acquisitions to move forward with trail projects.
-This may include but is not limited to purchasing easements or right of way, moving utility poles, and building retaining walls.xcvi
+This may include but is not limited to purchasing easements or right of way, moving utility poles, and building retaining walls.^{xcvi}